amd/ZenDNN-pytorch-plugin/README.md

   output = model.generate(input)
 ```

-# 4. Logging, Profiling and Debugging
+# 4. Logging and Debugging
 ## 4.1 ZenDNN logs
 Logging for ZenDNN is disabled by default but can be enabled by using the environment variable **ZENDNN_LOG_OPTS** before running any tests.
 Its behavior can be specified by setting **ZENDNN_LOG_OPTS** to a comma-delimited list of **ACTOR:DBGLVL** pairs.
 An example to turn on info logging is given below.
 ```bash